Americans with Disabilities Act

 The ADA prohibits discrimination against a qualified individual with a disability in employment practices such as job application procedures, hiring, promotion, discharge, compensation, training, benefits and other conditions of employment.
 A qualified individual is one who can perform the essential functions of his or her job with or without a reasonable accommodation.
 The ADA also requires that employers provide reasonable accommodations to qualified individuals with known disabilities.
 A reasonable accommodation is designed to assist an employee in the performance of his or her job without placing an undue hardship on Tulane or posing a direct threat to the employee or to other individuals.

-The Office of Disability Services has been designated to coordinate employee requests for workplace accommodations.
-Employees should make accommodation requests directly to the Office of Disability Services.
+Goldman Center for Student Accessibility has been designated to coordinate employee requests for workplace accommodations.
+Employees should make accommodation requests directly to the Goldman Center for Student Accessibility.
 It is your responsibility to request an accommodation.
 Tulane may require written documentation from your health care provider with knowledge of your limitations.
-If the Office of Disability Services notifies the Office of Human Resources that an accommodation has been approved, implementation of the accommodation will be handled by your department.
+If the Goldman Center for Student Accessibility notifies Workforce Management that an accommodation has been approved, implementation of the accommodation will be handled by your department.

 If you requested and were granted an accommodation, you must report changes in your ongoing need for accommodation.

 The University has adopted an internal grievance procedure providing for prompt resolution of complaints alleging violation of the University’s ADA policy.
-If you have concerns regarding denial of a reasonable accommodation or the specific accommodation selected by the University, you are encouraged to review the process with the Office of Disability Services.
+If you have concerns regarding denial of a reasonable accommodation or the specific accommodation selected by the University, you are encouraged to review the process with the Goldman Center for Student Accessibility.
 In the event you disagree with the determination or proposed accommodation or believe you have been discriminated against based on a disability, you should contact the Office of Institutional Equity.